ascholerChemeketa/cs160Reader/_sources/ComputingFields/InformationSystems.rst

 An Information Systems degree will combine technical knowledge and business knowledge in different degrees.
 Some IS programs have a more technical focus, with a core of technical skills like an IT professional.
-Other programs are much more business focused and have technical courses that don't focus on developing practical skills, but instead focus on understanding how technologies are used so that the IS practitioner can manage people with the more applied skills.
+Other programs are much more business focused and have technical courses that don't focus on developing practical skills, but instead focus on understanding how technologies are used so that the IS practitioner can manage people with more applied skills.

 **Knowledge Domains:**

 This diagram illustrates the knowledge areas required in this field.
-A 5 represents a very high degree of required expertise while 1 represents a minimal amount.
+A 5 represents a very high degree of required expertise while a 1 represents a minimal amount.

 .. raw:: html